DangerousThings/flexsecure-applets/docs/6-algorithms.md

 The applets distributed by VivoKey and contained in this repository require hardware support for a range of cryptographic algorithms.

-Not all of these algorithms are hard requirements, some applets might provide fallbacks or limit certain functionality instead.
+Not all of these algorithms are hard requirements, some applets might provide fallbacks (e.g. for `ALG_HMAC_SHA*`) or limit certain functionality instead (e.g. PGP for generating large key sizes).

 ## MessageDigest